smithjd/sql-pet/docs/083-exploring-a-single-table.md

 ## ORDER BY "year") "dbplyr_003"
 ```

 Note that all of this query is running on the server.
-The `show_query` function shows the SQL code postgreSQL is runs to produce its output.
+The `show_query` function shows the SQL code postgreSQL runs to produce its output.

 ```r